-As 4K HDR devices go, the $50 Fire TV Stick 4K probably has the best balance of functionality, price and performance.
-While not the most comprehensive device on the market, or the cheapest, or the most powerful, if you're willing to put up with a few of the usual frustrations, you can get a rock-solid streaming player for just $10 more than Amazon used to charge for its underwhelming ancestor.
+As 4K HDR devices go, the $50 Fire TV Stick 4K impresses with its balance of functionality, price and performance, which make it a popular purchase when it goes on sale.
+Even though it's not the most comprehensive device on the market, (or the cheapest, or the most powerful), those used to some of the standard frustrations with Amazon products can get a rock-solid streaming player at a relatively affordable price.

 I wasn't that impressed with the Amazon Fire TV Stick when it came out in 2014.
 I thought the device was underpowered, unfocused and relied too heavily on the Amazon ecosystem.
 In the age of 4K HDR streaming devices from Roku and Google, the Fire TV Stick was in dire need of a refresh.